Software-Improvement-Group/sigridci/docs/getting-started/introduction.md

 We know that most organizations rely on software to run their business.
 Software, and taking control of it, is therefore at the center of business decisions.

 * To make confident business decisions in this context, you need to be confident about the internals (the health) of your software landscape.
-We will provide you with the data to get that insight, and make informed decisions.
+Sigrid provides you with the data to get that insight, and make informed decisions.
 The type of data accommodates the organizational context.
 Therefore, functionality focuses on:
-  + Seeing trends of the portfolio of software as a whole.
+  + Seeing trends within the software portfolio as a whole.
   + Bringing together many types of technical health (such as maintainability, security, architecture).
+This simplifies comparison and finding relationships between them.
   + Offering transparency on IT quality, which evokes accountability and makes code contributors proud of their work.

 ## What can you use Sigrid for?